Installing on a physical machine¶

 Follow the instructions to get an IncusOS image.

 If installing the machine using a virtual CD-ROM drive, use the ISO format.
-If installing using a USB stick or a virtual USB drive, use the raw image format.
+If installing using a USB stick or a virtual USB drive, use the USB format.

-When using the raw image, make sure it’s written directly to the device, no changes should be made to the built-in partitions or data.
+When using the USB image, make sure it’s written directly to the device, no changes should be made to the built-in partitions or data.

 Once ready, connect the USB stick or attach the virtual media and reboot the server into its firmware menu (BIOS).

-Every vendor uses a different firmware configuration layout, but in general, there are three things to configure:
+Every vendor uses a different firmware configuration layout, but in general, these are the main things to configure:

 Secure Boot is the trickiest one of those and exact options vary between vendors.